Eastern Freeway (Melbourne): Widening and upgrades (North East Link)

 The Eastern Freeway viewed from Bulleen Road.
 The North East link will terminate at this location.

 The Eastern Freeway is one of the primary freeways feeding into the CBD.
 Despite decades of road widenings and infrastructure investment, it experiences periods of traffic congestion.
-In 2016, Premier of Victoria Daniel Andrews announced the construction of a new tolled freeway to connect to the Eastern Freeway.
+In 2016, the Victorian State Government announced plans to construct a new tolled freeway to connect to the Eastern Freeway.
 Termed the North East Link, the main component of the project is two tunnels connecting the M80 Ring Road in the north-eastern suburb of Greensborough to the Eastern Freeway at Bulleen Road in Balwyn North.
 It is anticipated to add up to 135,000 extra vehicles to the Eastern Freeway and surrounding suburbs every day.

 One component of the project is widening the entire freeway from Hoddle Street to Springvale Road.
 45 kilometres of new lanes will be added, including six 'express' lanes between Middleborough Road and the Chandler Highway.
 In some locations east of Bulleen Road, it will be more than doubled in width from nine lanes to 20 lanes, making it one of the widest roads in the world.
 Construction on the first section to be upgraded between Burke Road and Tram Road will begin in 2024 with the other stages to follow in 2025.
 The upgrade is anticipated to be completed by 2028 to coincide with the opening of the tunnels.